bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 terminal fzf would spawn an ugly external terminal window which was highly distracting.

-I recommed installing and updating Vim or Neovim using [Homebrew](https://brew.sh/) on macOS and [Linuxbrew](http://linuxbrew.sh) on Linux.
+I recommend installing and updating Vim or Neovim using [Homebrew](https://brew.sh/) on macOS and [Linuxbrew](http://linuxbrew.sh) on Linux.